powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 Each impacted generator or load has an associated "key", which is a coefficient of impact that is applied on its set-point.

 This range action has two main applications:
-* to represent redispatching remedial actions for [inter-temporal computations](../../algorithms/castor/linear-problem/inter-temporal-constraints.md)
+* to represent redispatching remedial actions for [time-coupled computations](../../algorithms/castor/linear-problem/time-coupled-constraints.md)
 * to represent an HVDC line in an AC equivalent model (where the line is disconnected and replaced by two injections, one on each side of the line, with opposite keys of 1 and -1) see [here](../../algorithms/castor/special-features/hvdc.md#italy-nord-process-cse-crac)